-If you want to get started in panoramic imagery it is essential that you get at least a rough idea of the different panoramic image projections that exist and how they affect the images.
+If you want to get started in panoramic imagery it is useful to get at least a rough idea of the different panoramic image projections that exist and how they affect the images.

 Admitting that the environment around you takes the shape of a sphere, the rectilinear projection is used when you take photos of only a portion of that sphere.
 This portion of the sphere is then projected on a flat surface.
 That’s the rectilinear projection.
 It is often used to stitch a rather small number of images: it is well adapted to partial panoramas and mosaic pictures.

 This one will be used when the panorama does not have any data on the zenith or nadir (the poles of the sphere) – typically a single row (sometimes two rows) of images.
 It is the projection used for cylindrical panoramas and some larger partial panoramas that look too distorted in a rectilinear projection.
-Again, it applies this portion of the sphere on a flat surface.
+It projects the portion of the sphere (the cylinder) on a flat surface (the image).

 Often, when creating a partial panorama, my software would automatically choose a rectilinear projection but I found out that it would look nicer in a cylindrical projection.
 Don’t hesitate to play with the projections in your software to understand how they affect the image and choose the best one for your panorama!
 That said, most of the time the software will automatically detect the right projection for your panorama.

 This projection is used to project the whole sphere on a flat surface.
 The result of that is an equirectangular image, with a 2:1 ratio.
 The width is exactly twice the height.
 This is logical, since it covers 360 degrees horizontally and 180° vertically.
 You will see that in this projection, the top and bottom of the image appear very distorted and this is perfectly normal.
 This is the projection you will use as a source for a full spherical panorama.